ever-eduardo/vue-labs/README.md

 # vue-labs
-Vue Labs is a repo to practice building web user interfaces with Vue.
+Vue Labs is a repo to learn how to build web user interfaces with [Vue](https://vuejs.org/).